-While the Holiday Season right around the corner time is getting shorter by the day to find those few extra and thoughtful gifts.
+With the Holiday Season right around the corner, time is getting shorter by the day to find those few extra and thoughtful gifts.
 Luckily, the ones I am about to share with you today are not only easy to put together but will work year-round to impress family and friends.
 If you are still looking for some cheap and easy luxurious gifts you can make in no time, look no further!

 And there is even a good chance you may already have some if not all of the ingredients on hand.
-If you don’t, they are worth buying, because each one of them can be used for several other beauty recipes, you can find right here on the blog.
+If you don’t, they are definitely worth purchasing, because each one of them can be used for several other of my skin and body care recipes right here on the blog.

-As always, I made it easy for you to find all of the recipes in the FREE Resource Library.
-Sign up is easy and the password is on its way to your inbox right away.
+They are waiting for you in the FREE Resource Library.
+Don’t have a password yet?
+Signing up is super easy and your password is on its way to your inbox in an instant.

 This post contains affiliate links for your convenience.
 This means that if you buy something through one of these links I may earn a small commission at no extra cost to you.
 You can read my full affiliate link policy here.